Lothiraldan/lothiraldan.github.com/_drafts/thread-import-lock.md

 ## Disclaimer

-There is perfectly valid reasons to launch a thread during an import, not relatively *répandues* but still valid, like launching a background thread in an import hook to process some files or running some code in [`sitecustomize` module](https://docs.python.org/3/library/site.html?highlight=sitecustomize).
+There is perfectly valid reasons to launch a thread during an import, not very common but still valid, like launching a background thread in an import hook to process some files or running some code before Python full initialization in a [`sitecustomize` module](https://docs.python.org/3/library/site.html?highlight=sitecustomize).

 # Down in the rabbit hole

 Why a simple line like `value.encode('latin1', 'encode')` would block the thread?
 The GIL has nothing to do here, but could have been.
 My hunch was that `str.encode` does more that it appears on my back.
-I already had some fun with some imports that may triggers the same problem, for example importing `_strptime` before trying to call `strptime` from a thread, see [this boto issue](https://github.com/boto/boto/issues/1898) and [the python bug page](http://bugs.python.org/issue7980).

-Maybe `str.encode` was importing a module behind my back.
+I had before encounter some weird behavior with import in a thread environment, maybe `str.encode` was importing a module behind my back.
 Let's try to find out which one:

 ```python
 In [1]: import sys